 These ratings did in fact correlate to the amount of damage from each storm.
 At 18 points, Dennis caused $3.98 billion in damage, while 32 point Ivan caused $26.1 billion in damage.

-While the HSI gives a better picture of an impending storm, it is not without fault.
-The index does not consider rainfall and rainfall-related flooding, which can be illustrated by the catastrophic flooding of 2017’s Hurricane Harvey, which was beyond the scope of the HSI.
-StormGeo meteorologists are currently working on a revised HSI to consider rainfall-related flooding and other improvements.
+While the HSI gives a better indication of potential damage from an impending storm, it is not without fault.
+For example, the index does not consider rainfall and rainfall-related flooding.
+This can be illustrated by the catastrophic flooding of 2017’s Hurricane Harvey, which was beyond the design of the HSI.
+StormGeo meteorologists are currently working on a revised HSI to consider this, as well as other improvements.

 Both the Saffir-Simpson and HSI have their place and can be considered complimentary to one another.
 StormGeo clients have come to rely on the HSI to provide early warning of a storm’s potential for damage.

-For full HSI details, please refer to the Hurricane Severity Index Abstract.
+For full HSI details, download our Hurricane Severity Index Abstract.